ForsbergPyschometrics/D3mirt/README.md

 # 4. Exporting The RGL Device

 Some options for exporting the RGL device are shown below.
-Over and above these, it is also possible to export graphical devices in R Markdown documents with `rgl::hook_webgl()` together with graphical options for knitr, as was done when creating the package vignette.
+In addition, it is also possible to export graphical devices in R Markdown documents with `rgl::hook_webgl()` together with graphical options for knitr, as was done when creating the package vignette.

 ``` r
 # Export an open RGL device to the console that can be saved as an html or image file